 Through sports, we aim to promote peace, friendship and understanding in the world.
 Through sports, we hope to prevent conflict and resolve differences.
 Through sports, we seek to build a strong nation that promotes cultural tolerance and fair play in all aspects of human endeavour.

-On this site, you can learn more about Singapore’s athletes, our results, policies, programs and plans for the future—how we are living the Olympic dream.
+On this site, you can learn more about Singapore’s athletes, our results, policies and programmes —how we are living the Olympic dream.